halide/Halide/language_bindings/rust/README.md

 ## FAQ

 ### Where are the makefiles or cmakelists?
-The halide_build crate contains that funtionality, the usage can be seen in the iir_blur example app build.rs file
+The halide_build crate contains that functionality, the usage can be seen in the iir_blur example app build.rs file
+### Why are halide_runtime test located in a separate crate?
+The halide_runtime crate requires being linked to a libhalide.a to perform meaningful tests.

 ## Link to cargo docs